What’s the most expensive part of your trip?

 Since flight bookings aren’t usually urgent or made last-minute, having an app might not be necessary.

 However, if you don’t have computer access, prefer your smartphone or tablet, or are booking while traveling, an app could be useful.
+An app makes it easier to book directly from your phone while identifying the lowest price.

 Our choice is Skyscanner.
 The Skyscanner apps are available for every platform and pack in a ton of options without an overwhelming or clunky interface.
 Once you master the icons within the app, you’ll have endless search options and filters just a tap away.

 You might not think that you need a flight search app, but, if you’re a spontaneous traveler, you’ll want Skyscanner in your travel toolkit.
+You never know when the right flight deal might hit, but with Skyscanner, you’re always ready to book it.

 For more flight search tips and travel advice, sign up for our email newsletter below.